niven/connect4/README.md

 And todo many things so I though it was time to throw this onto github since it has turned into a medium sized software project (You can tell easily: you've started to worry about multiple files and have implemented a binary search)

+# Overview

+the main program takes a board, generates new boards (with associated data) and then stores the boards in the database.

+The database can be queried to see if a board is alrewady there, and it's on disk and stuff so we can use a database of boards to generate the next generation of boards and eventually end up with a DAG that has all possible board states in it, which is a pretty good result.

+Since there is a database of board states for every generation we can run things independantly.
+This makes testing and tweaking easier.

+When we actually have these databases we can also do a pruning step to arrive at (yet another) database of moves that play the perfect game.
+If there are mutliple branches in boardspace that lead to a win for white (which we'll assume is there since the game is solved) we can prune the branch with the largest amount of moves.
+All cool.

+Now let's discuss the database.
+Here we store a board.
+The way this happens is to create a unique key from the board state (encode as a board63) and store that in our on-disk binary+ tree.
+The associated data we store in another file.

+The bpt is nice and balanced and makes searches easy (and fast, since we do billions of these this is important).
+The data is stored in a table file where we keep winlines around etc.